 Democratic candidate for mayor

-Parker has described her mission in government as “closing the gap between the haves and the have nots.”
-She says her priorities as mayor would be safety, jobs, and city services,.
+During her campaign, Parker described her mission in government as “closing the gap between the haves and the have nots” and cited safety, jobs, and city services as her top priorities.

-- SHE IS A FORMER EDUCATOR WHO SUPPORTS public school workforce development programs, the addition of nontraditional teachers and year-long school.
+- A FORMER EDUCATOR WHO SUPPORTS public school workforce development programs, the addition of nontraditional teachers and year-long school.
 She believes solid education will reduce crime.

-- SHE HAS BEEN VOCAL ABOUT THE SODA TAX‘S disproportionate impact on communities of color.
+- VOCAL ABOUT THE SODA TAX‘S disproportionate impact on communities of color.

 Videos featuring Cherelle Parker